Enel Green Power: Europe

 More than half of Enel Green Power's 1200 plants are located in Italy.
 The production mix includes hydropower, wind power, solar power, and geothermal power.

 One of the most considerable hydroelectricity plant installations is situated in Valmalenco at Campo Moro dams.
 It makes the Sondrio province Italy’s largest producer of hydroelectric energy due to its large production.

 Enel Green Power has facilities in the Iberian Peninsula with 300 plants (hydropower, wind, and solar).
 This presence is the result of the integration of renewable energy activities of Enel and Endesa, as well as the construction and activation of new plants, including the Totana solar park (Fonte 2) and the Sierra Costera (Fonte 3) wind farm, which have been connected to the grid at the end of 2019.

 Enel Green Power is present in Greece with 60 power plants.
 It manages the Kafireas wind farm (7 wind parks), which was connected to the grid at the end of 2019.
 In March 2024, Principia was established by its shareholders, Enel SpA and by a fund managed by Macquarie Asset Management, having previously begun operations in 2008 as part of Enel Green Power in Greece.
 Principia is a producer and developer of renewable energy projects in Greece.
 The business manages a diversified portfolio of wind, solar, hydropower and integrated battery storage technologies to help accelerate Greece’s transition to a cleaner and more sustainable future.
 As of March 2024, its portfolio consists of 59 plants under operation with a total installed capacity of 482MW, and an additional 7 solar parks under development with a total capacity of 95MW.

 In December 2023, Enel completed the sale of 50% of Enel Green Power Hellas to Macquarie Asset Management.
 Following the agreement, the two companies have established a joint venture to co-manage Enel Green Power Hellas’ current renewable generation portfolio, while continuing to develop its projects.
 In April 2024, the joint venture was renamed to Principia Energy.

 In March 2024, Enel Green Power Spain announced that it would construct a solar energy plant, the El Matorral photovoltaic plant, in the Canary Islands within the Barranco de Tirajana power plant.
 The plant is planned to begin operations in 2026 with a total capacity of 9.3 MW and costs of about €11.5 million.
 Also in March, the largest vanadium redox flow battery located in Europe was switched on at the Enel Green Power solar PV plant Son Orlandis in Mallorca.
 Enel Green Power began operations in June 2024 at a new photovoltaic plant with a capacity of 87 MW in Trino, Italy.
 In February 2025, through its subsidiary Endesa Generación, Enel completed the acquisition of Corporación Acciona Hidráulica, a company of the Acciona Group, comprising 34 hydroelectric plants located in northeastern Spain with a total installed capacity of 626 MW.
+In October 2025, the sale of a minority stake of 49.99% in Enel Green Power Espana to Masdar, based in Abu Dhabi, for €184 million was completed.